0skibidi/MPjobs/README.md

 ## Contributing

-This is an FBLA project.
 For contributions or questions, please contact the project maintainers.

-## License

-This project is created for FBLA competition purposes.

 ## Support